rootcoffee/auto-toilettr/README.md

 # auto-toilettr
-A set of script to manage a coffee shop bathroom domotica.
+A set of scripts to manage a coffee shop bathroom domotica.